-Prior to December 2012, our equity awards were primarily in the form of restricted unit awards that vest over a specified time period, with substantially all of these awards vesting over a five-year period at 20% per year based generally on continued employment through each specified vesting date.
-Beginning in December 2012, we began granting restricted unit awards that vest, based generally upon continued employment, at a rate of 60% after the third anniversary of the award and the remaining 40% after the fifth anniversary of the award.
-Our General Partner believes that these equity-based incentive arrangements are important in attracting and retaining our executives and key employees as well as motivating these individuals to achieve our business objectives.
-The equity-based compensation also reflects the importance we place on aligning the interests of our executives, including the named executive officers with those of our Unitholders.
+ETP GP grants restricted unit awards that vest, based generally upon continued employment, at a rate of 60% after the third anniversary of the award and the remaining 40% after the fifth anniversary of the award.
+ETP GP believes that these equity-based incentive arrangements are important in attracting and retaining executives, including the named executive officers, and key employees as well as motivating these individuals to achieve business objectives.
+The equity-based compensation also reflects the importance of aligning the interests of the executives, including the named executive officers with those of ETP's unitholders.

-While we are responsible for the direct payment of the compensation of our named executive officers as employees of ETP or its controlled affiliates, ETP does not participate or have any input in any decisions as to the compensation policies of our General Partner or the compensation levels of the executive officers of our General Partner.
-The compensation committee of the board of directors of our General Partner (the "ETP Compensation Committee") is responsible for the approval of the compensation policies and the compensation levels of these executive officers.
-We directly pay these executive officers in lieu of receiving an allocation of overhead related to executive compensation from our General Partner.
-For a more detailed description of the compensation of our named executive officers, please see "Compensation Tables" below.
+While ETP is responsible for the direct payment of the compensation of the named executive officers as employees of the ETP GP, ETP or its controlled affiliates, ETP does not participate or have any input in any decisions as to the compensation policies of ETP GP or the compensation levels of the executive officers of ETP GP.
+The compensation committee of the board of directors of ETP GP (the "ETP Compensation Committee") is responsible for the approval of the compensation policies and the compensation levels of these executive officers.
+ETP directly pays these executive officers in lieu of receiving an allocation of overhead related to executive compensation from ETP GP.
+For a more detailed description of the compensation of the named executive officers, please see "Compensation Tables" below.
+Both the ETE Compensation Committee and the compensation committee of Sunoco Partners LLC (the "Sunoco Logistics Compensation Committee") follow a substantially similar executive compensation philosophy for executives as the ETP Compensation Committee.